AriYusa/project-seminar2022/README.md

 # Project seminar 2022
-Team DS project on the discipline "Project Seminar" at the HSE University
+A team DS project for the discipline "Project Seminar" at the HSE University